rocicorp/replicache/README.md

 ### Get Binaries

-Download required helper binaries: `npm run build:binaries`.
+The binaries are downloaded when you do `npm install`.
+If for some reason you need to redownload these you can manully run `tool/build.sh`.
 Do this again whenever you update the SDK.

 ### Run `test-server`